adkelley/asynchronous-purescript/README.md

     $ yarn spago run name_of_module

-If you want to time a module:
+More likely, you will want to time a module for comparison.
+In this case, use the script *bundle* from the *package.json* file.
+Note that there are additional scripts you may wish to take advantage of as well.

-    $ yarn spago bundle-app name_of_module
+    $ yarn bundle name_of_module
     $ time node index.js